fpco/safe-exceptions/README.md

 * But changing the core library like this would potentially break too many programs

-In its current version, this library uses `uninterruptibleMask` for both allocation functions and cleanup handlers.
+In its current version, this library uses `mask` (interruptible) for allocation functions and `uninterruptibleMask` cleanup handlers.
 This is a debatable decision (and one worth debating!).
 An example of alternatives would be:

-* Only `uninterruptibleMask` the cleanup pieces, not the allocation pieces
+* Use `uninterruptibleMask1 for both allocation and cleanup pieces
 * Match `Control.Exception`'s behavior
 * Provide two versions of each function, or possibly two modules